Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 The pips package is installed which is at usual linux systems including CentOS 7.
 Also, the Windows 11 system at GitBash is fine using the C/C++ packages of Vidual Studio Community, and then the related pip3 packages.
-However, the AlmaLinux-9 fails due to one of the packages called parilist before we install # pip3 install genice.
+However, the AlmaLinux-9 fails due to one of the packages called pairlist before we should install # pip3 install genice.

 Next at the second test, we download the Siesta-4.1b code [3] and unpack by: